 - Don’t get into a debate about body size, weight, diet, etc. You are probably not ready to talk about this with your child without potentially doing damage to their body image.
 Conduct more research and, if necessary, consult with a non-diet dietician so that you can learn about how to prevent eating disorders by learning about weight and diets.

 An apology script

 Here is a starting script for apologizing if you have been fat shaming your kids:

 “Honey, I’m so sorry.
 I realize that I’ve made some negative comments about your body, and bodies in general.
 I understand now that what I was doing is called fat shaming, and I’m going to work really hard not to do it anymore.
 Please call me out if you hear me fat shaming you or anyone else ever again.
 I will do my best to listen non-defensively.”

 Why this matters for eating disorder treatment and prevention

-As a society and as individual parents, we must address fat shaming in order to treat and prevent eating disorders.
+As a society and as individual parents, we must recognize that fat shaming your kids can be harmful.
 Our children who have eating disorders have a multi-layered problem, but the problem on the very top of it all is living in a culture that is obsessed with body weight and dieting.
 We can do better!